awslabs/voice-powered-analytics/README-Athena.md

 ### Now we should test the Lambda.

 1. Click **test** in the upper right
+1. Once the run has completed, click on the **Details** link to see how many reinvent tweets are stored in s3.

+Note, there should be > 10,000 tweets.
+If you get a number lower than this please ask a lab assistant for help.

 <details>
 <summary><strong>Watch how to test the lambda</strong></summary><p>